Temporal-Difference Variational Continual Learning: Hyperparameters Robustness Analysis

 \section{Hyperparameters Robustness Analysis}

-In this Section, we present robustness studies in the PermutedMNIST benchmark with respect to the relevant hyperparameters.
+In this Section, we present robustness studies in the PermutedMNIST-Hard benchmark with respect to the relevant hyperparameters.
 Our goal is to evaluate how they affect the performance of the proposed methods.